Manifesto-Digital/contentful-gatsby-netlify/documentation/05-deploying.md

 ## CircleCi

 This project uses [CircleCi](https://circleci.com) to automate deployment tasks.
-It has workflows configured which differ depending on wether the action is a pull request or merge into `master`.
+It has workflows configured which differ depending on whether the action is a pull request or merge into `master`.

 The setup can be found in the CircleCi [config](../.circleci/config.yml) file.